-Operations in or related to boycotting countries (see list on page 2) and
+Operations in or related to boycotting countries (see the list under Boycotting Countries, later), and

 The receipt of boycott requests and boycott agreements made.

-You must file Form 5713 if you are a U.S. person (defined in section 7701(a)(30)) that has operations (defined on page 2) in or related to a boycotting country, or with the government, a company, or a national of a boycotting country.
+You must file Form 5713 if you are a U.S. person (defined in section 7701(a)(30)) that has operations (defined later) in or related to a boycotting country, or with the government, a company, or a national of a boycotting country.

-A partner in a partnership that has operations; or
+A partner in a partnership that has operations.

 A person treated (under section 671) as the owner of a trust that has operations.

 Although you can comply with a ban on importing or exporting of products described in sections 999(b)(4)(B) and (C) without incurring the loss of tax benefits, you must report the boycott operations from such agreements on Form 5713.

 A foreign person is not required to file Form 5713 unless that person: